sapegin/washingcode-book/manuscript/book.md

 }
 ```

-One more time we’ve separated “what” and “how”: we have readable and maintainable list of validations (“what”), a collection of reusable validation function and a `validate` function to validate form values (“how”) that also can be reused.
+One more time we’ve separated “what” and “how”: we have readable and maintainable list of validations (“what”), a collection of reusable validation functions and a `validate` function to validate form values (“how”) that also can be reused.

 _Tip: Using a third-party library, like [Yup](https://github.com/jquense/yup) or [Joi](https://github.com/hapijs/joi) will make code even shorter and save you from writing validation functions yourself._

 You may feel that I have to many similar examples in this book, and you’re right.
-But I think such code is so common, and readability and maintainability benefits of the refactoring are so huge, so it’s worth it.
+But I think such code is so common, and readability and maintainability benefits of the refactoring are huge, so it’s worth repeating.
 So here is one more (the last one, I promise!) example:

 ```js
 const getDateFormat = format => {